dragoncoder047/blog/aaaa/cellular automata/generalized.md

 Now, under those constraints, how to serialize this into a rule string?

-My first idea was simply an extension of the B/S notation used above: repeat a rule for each wire type separated by commas, and for the asymmetric transitions insert `+N:` (N being the index of the extra wire type, starting from 0) and followed by the transitions from that wire.
+My first idea was simply an extension of the B/S notation used above: repeat a rule for each wire type separated by commas, and for the asymmetric transitions insert `+N:` (N being the index of the extra wire type, starting from 0) and followed by the addidtional transitions from that wire.
 The whole rule stars with `GW` do designate it as a GWCA rulestring.

-Using that notation, Wireworld is `GWB12/S/G3`.
+Using that notation, Wireworld is `GWB12/S/3`.
 Wireworld++ is `GWB12/S/3+1:B2,B12/S/3+0:B1`.
 Pushing it even further, Lode Vandevenne's [WireWorldRgb](https://lodev.org/ca/wireworldrgb.html) is `GWB12/S/3+2:B12,B1/S/3+0:B1,B2/S/3+1:B1`.
-WireWorldRYGB (same page) is `GWB12/S/3+3:B1+1:B2,B12/S/3+0:B12,B12/S/3+0:B1+3:B2,B12/S/3+2:B12` (Whew!)
+WireWorldRYGB (same page) is `GWB12/S/3+3:B1+1:B2,B12/S/3+0:B12,B12/S/3+3:B1+3:B2,B12/S/3+2:B12` (Whew!)

 Now, that is getting a little cumbersome even for only three or four types of wire.
 [LLLL](https://lodev.org/ca/llll.html) has *eight* -- I'm not going to even try that one.

-And this notation also doesn't cover four-state rules that have separate "on" and "off" wires (such as LLLL) or multiple different types of "head" or "tail", i.e. some $T$ sets have more than one element, or where the "tail" lasts longer than one generation (such as NoTimeAtAll).
+And this notation also doesn't cover four-state wire types that have separate "on" and "off" wires (such as LLLL) or multiple different types of "head" or "tail", i.e. some $T$ sets have more than one element, or where the "tail" lasts longer than one generation (such as NoTimeAtAll).

-My next idea was a sparse square matrix structure.
-Each row/line would be the rule for a particular type of wire, and the comma-separated subrules would be the rule for the sub-state (head, on, tail, off), `B` now meaning turning on from the previous sub-state in the cycle, and `S` means remaining this state.
-The `+N:` reference is extended to `+N.M` where N is the row and M is the column (again, the topmost row and leftmost column are 0), and M and the dot can be omitted if M is 0.

-To be able to support rules like NTAA where the "head" (or any of the substates, for that matter) can carry data in the form of sub-sub-states,